-While individual service planning is required to occur on an annual basis, we found that PCP facilitation generally occurs as needed or upon request.
+Though current HCBS waiver assurances require that the individual plan must be reviewed yearly, there may be times during the year when the planning team is reconvened to address changes in the participant's circumstances (e.g., health challenges, inadequate provider capacity, death of a caretaker, abuse events, etc.).
+PCP facilitation may be necessary during such mid-course corrections or as needed outside of the formal planning process.
 Some states limit or define the circumstances under which PCP facilitation would be beneficial.
 For example, in Kentucky, Person-Centered Coaching (PCC) is provided when a barrier challenges the success of the person or the implementation of the plan of care.
 Washington does not specifically limit the service, but the service definition suggests that plan facilitation might be particularly useful for youth transitioning into adult life from high school.
 It is also of note that Washington's IFS waiver offers four levels of funding dependent upon an individual assessment-\$1,200, \$1,800, \$2,400, or \$3,600-which in and of itself acts as a potential limit as to how often the service is used.

 Tennessee was not included in our review as they do not appear to offer a separate plan facilitation service; however, we note that the Tennessee Department of Intellectual and Developmental Disabilities does offer additional person-centered planning support for certain situations.
-The Person-Centered Planning Unit Facilitation Referral Form includes the following categories:11
+The Person-Centered Planning Unit Facilitation Referral Form includes the following categories: